open-interop/oop-node-common/README.md

 ## License

-Copyright (C) 2019 Blue Frontier IT Ltd
+Copyright (C) 2020 The Software for Health Foundation Limited <https://softwareforhealth.org/>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as